The night I felt an earwig crawling across my leg in bed, I knew we had a problem.

 Last year, we ate home-grown winter squash from October until the end of April.
 Stocking our basement with winter squash each fall is perhaps the simplest way that we keep eating from the garden through the winter.

-Efficiently using your garden lets you grow more food without the extra space.
+Use your garden space efficiently to grow more food without the extra space.
 Here are three ways to make the most of your garden.

 Asparagus is the quintessential seasonal food, only available from the garden for a month or two in early spring.
 But this quirky perennial tastes so good that it more than earns its space in my garden.